Can ChatGPT Build a Gambit Repertoire? A Complete Guide

 Request:

-ChatGPT can list games by Veselin Topalov or Alexei Shirov.
+ChatGPT will list games from Veselin Topalov, or Alexei Shirov.

 Step 5: Practice Against Engines

-❌ No real-time calculation – It can’t analyze positions deeply.
+❌ No real-time calculation — It’s unable to calculate positions deeply.

-❌ May suggest dubious lines – It doesn’t know if a gambit is refuted.
+❌ * May recommend questionably lines – It doesn’t know that a gambit is refuted.

 Example of a Mistake